baptiste-bonnaudet/httpd-monitor/README.md

 ```
 make

+all                            Rebuild and start all containers
-build                          Build the test environment
+build                          Build the environment
-down                           Start the test environment
+down                           Stop the environment
 help                           Display this help message
 logs                           Show and follow the containers logs
-up                             Start the test environment
+up                             Start the environment
 ```

 ## Todo / improvements